-One airplane type overhead console is installed for each row of twin seats.
+One airplane type overhead console is installed above each row of twin seats to provide a total of 107 ft3 (3.0 m3) of storage capacity.
 Such amenities as reading lights, air vents and an optional service bell are controlled from this panel.